BabylonJS/Documentation/content/How_To/mesh/transforms/sequence_rotations.md

 will start with the current orientation of the mesh, the add to this a rotation of &pi;/3 about the given local space axis, then add a rotation of -&pi;/2 about the world y axis, the add a rotation of 1.5&pi; about the given world axis and finally add a rotation of -&pi; about the local z axis.

+### Examples
+Earth rotates on tilted axis https://playground.babylonjs.com/#TLIAXS#
+Using mixed rotate World and Local https://playground.babylonjs.com/#Z3W74Y#1
+Two cubes one rotates in World Space other in Local Space https://playground.babylonjs.com/#66EBY3#3
+ Purple rotates in World Space, brown Local SPace https://playground.babylonjs.com/#LLNE9E#72

-The use of *rotate* sets the orientation of the mesh using a rotation quaternion and subsequently there can then be issues trying to set the orientation of the mesh using *rotation* see [warning]().
+The use of *rotate* sets the orientation of the mesh using a rotation quaternion and subsequently there can then be issues trying to set the orientation of the mesh using *rotation*.

 About time to look further at rotation quaternions.